MercersKitchen/Device-Sideloading-Android/README.md

 ---

-# Developing in Androi: Resources, Exemplars, and Examples
+# Developing in Android: Resources, Exemplars, and Examples

 Teacher Only Files: <a href="https://drive.google.com/drive/folders/1BE18BxXR0JU8w9lnIFvAqntXuChsK2Jo">See Mr. Mercer</a>